Price-to-Book Across 18 Exchanges: Only 4 Beat SPY

 The P/B premium is real but conditional.
 It survives in markets where book value measures something.
 Canada's mines, Sweden's factories, Brazil's banks, Taiwan's fabs.
 It struggles in markets where intangible value has displaced hard assets, which is most of the developed world's service-heavy economies.

-Hong Kong is a cautionary example of how a P/B strategy can compound losses when book values themselves are overstated and recovery cycles are cut short by macroeconomic and political disruption.
+Hong Kong remains a cautionary example of how a P/B strategy can compound losses when book values themselves are overstated and recovery cycles are cut short by macroeconomic and political disruption.
+Even vs the weak Hang Seng (0.49% CAGR), the strategy underperformed.

-If you're going to run a global P/B strategy, the lesson from 18 exchanges is: check what's in the book.
-In some markets, that's real.
-In others, it's mostly air.
+If you're going to run a global P/B strategy, the lesson from 18 exchanges is: check what's in the book, and check your benchmark.
+In some markets, book value is real and the strategy generates alpha vs the local index.
+In others, it's noise, or the entire market has moved in a direction the strategy can't follow.

 Data: Ceta Research (FMP financial data warehouse, 2000–2025) Returns in local currency.
 All results gross of transaction costs.
-Past performance doesn't guarantee future results.
+Past performance does not guarantee future results.
 This is educational content, not investment advice.